MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows_Defender.md

 In this task, you connect an on-premises server to your Azure subscription.
 Azure Arc was preinstalled on this server.
 The server will be used in next exercises to run simulated attacks that you'll later detect and investigate in Microsoft Sentinel.

->**Important:** The next steps are done on a different machine than the one you were previously working.
+>**Important:** The next steps are done on a different machine than the one you were previously working on.

 1. Log in to **WINServer** virtual machine as Administrator with the password: **Passw0rd!** if necessary.